 When Should I Hire a CFO?

-Deciding when to hire a CFO has always been a tricky balance.
+Deciding when to hire a CFO from a cfo consulting service has always been a tricky balance.
 Hire too soon, and you may not be able to afford them—hire too late, and you may miss out on chances to catapult the business forward.

 Traditionally, a company would not hire a CFO until they were making $50 million in annual revenue.
 At least, not in-house.